What people ask about counselling

 Where do we meet?

-Our counselling sessions will usually take place in a private counselling room either in Banchory or in Aberdeen.
+Our face-to-face counselling sessions will usually take place in a private counselling room in Aberdeen.

 How much will it cost?

-My fees are £45 for a single session of up to 50 minutes.
+As from 1 Feb 2023 my fees are £50 for a single session of up to 50 minutes.